imagej/imagej.github.io/_pages/plugins/snt/manual.md

 ### Analysis

--   {% include bc content='Path Order Analysis'%} Produces a table and plot from morphometric statistics on the group of paths associated with each Branch Order.
+-   {% include bc path='Path Order Analysis'%} Produces a table and plot from morphometric statistics on the group of paths associated with each Branch Order.
 See [1](https://imagej.net/SNT:_Analysis#Path_Order_Analysis) for details.
--   {% include bc content='Sholl Analysis...'%} Brings up the [Sholl Analysis](https://imagej.net/Sholl_Analysis) dialog with a pre-defined set of focal points the user can choose from.
+-   {% include bc path='Sholl Analysis...'%} Brings up the [Sholl Analysis](https://imagej.net/Sholl_Analysis) dialog with a pre-defined set of focal points the user can choose from.
 See [2](https://imagej.net/SNT:_Analysis#Sholl_Analysis) for details.
--   {% include bc content='Sholl Analysis (by Focal Point)...'%} Allows precise positioning of the focal point used by Sholl Analysis.
+-   {% include bc path='Sholl Analysis (by Focal Point)...'%} Allows precise positioning of the focal point used by Sholl Analysis.
 See [3](https://imagej.net/SNT:_Analysis#Sholl_Analysis_.28by_Focal_Point.29) for details.
--   {% include bc content='Strahler Analysis'%} Conducts [Strahler Analysis](https://imagej.net/Strahler_Analysis) on existing paths, producing a table of analysis results and a Strahler plot.
+-   {% include bc path='Strahler Analysis'%} Conducts [Strahler Analysis](https://imagej.net/Strahler_Analysis) on existing paths, producing a table of analysis results and a Strahler plot.
 See [4](https://imagej.net/SNT:_Analysis#Strahler_Analysis) for details.
--   {% include bc content='Export CSV Properties...'%} Allows export of information regarding individual Paths, including (but not limited to) morphometrics, neurite compartments, linkage relationships to other Paths and start and end coordinates.
+-   {% include bc path='Export CSV Properties...'%} Allows export of information regarding individual Paths, including (but not limited to) morphometrics, neurite compartments, linkage relationships to other Paths and start and end coordinates.
--   {% include bc content='Measure...'%} Provides a comprehensive selection of measurements to apply to one connected component (i.e., rooted tree structure) from the Path Manager.
+-   {% include bc path='Measure...'%} Provides a comprehensive selection of measurements to apply to one connected component (i.e., rooted tree structure) from the Path Manager.
 See [5](https://imagej.net/SNT:_Analysis#Measurements) for details.
--   {% include bc content='Quick Measurements|'%} Shows a table with summary statistics for all existing paths.
-To measure only selected paths, use {% include bc content='Analyze|Measure'%} in the Path Manager.
+-   {% include bc path='Quick Measurements|'%} Shows a table with summary statistics for all existing paths.
+To measure only selected paths, use {% include bc path='Analyze|Measure'%} in the Path Manager.
 See [6](https://imagej.net/SNT:_Analysis#Measurements) for details.

 ### Utilities

--   <span id="RecPlotter"></span>{% include bc content='Reconstruction Plotter...'%} Plots a dynamic 2D projection of all existing paths.
+-   <span id="RecPlotter"></span>{% include bc path='Reconstruction Plotter...'%} Plots a dynamic 2D projection of all existing paths.
 A control panel is included which allows adjustment of the spatial orientation of the tracing.
-If paths are assigned color tags, use {% include bc content='Actions|Render final (colorized) plot'%} from the control panel to render the (static) plot with color-mapped paths, with the final orientation matching that of the dynamic plot.
+If paths are assigned color tags, use {% include bc path='Actions|Render final (colorized) plot'%} from the control panel to render the (static) plot with color-mapped paths, with the final orientation matching that of the dynamic plot.

 <div align="left">